cyberme0w/OpenGL-Project/README.md

       of the blue pyramide touching the triangle side of the upper pyramide.
 - [x] Make sure all the pyramides rotate with the world rotation.

+### GL.3
+- [x] Add x-axis camera
+- [x] Add y-axis camera
+- [x] Add z-axis camera
+- [x] Add a camera based on the original camera which looks at the pyramids touching tips
+- [ ] Change camera's opening angle to 30 degrees
+- [ ] Change near clipping plane's distance to 15
+- [ ] Change aspect ratio to 16:9 in the camera's inner parameters.
+Why does the browser still show it as 1:1?

+### GL.4
+- [ ] Change the small cube so its color is processed by the CPU and not the shader.